Cover art “Breathe “ by Michael James

 • Creative writing and poetry writing consultant

-• Multi-genre writing workshop facilitator, Amherst Writers and Artists (AWA) trained
+• Multi-genre writing workshop facilitator; experienced educator also trained in the methods of Amherst Writers and Artists (AWA)

 • Academic Supervisor (retired) of Art, English, and Music, Freehold Regional High School District (FRHSD), 1996 - 2020

-• Ed.M (‘87), Educational Administration and Supervision, Rutgers University
+• Ed.M (‘87), Educational Administration and Supervision, Rutgers University, New Brunswick, NJ

 • Teacher of English and creative writing, FRHSD, 1983 - 1996